CHAD: Combinatory Homomorphic Automatic Differentiation: Key ideas

-In \S\ref{sec:implementation}, we also phrase the correctness proof of the AD transformations in elementary terms, such that it holds in the applied setting where we use abstract types to implement linear types.
-We show that our correctness results are meaningful, as they make use of a denotational semantics that is adequate with respect to the standard operational semantics.
+In \S\ref{sec:implementation}, we also phrase the correctness proof of the AD transformations in elementary terms, so that it holds in the applied setting where we use abstract types to implement linear types.
+We show that our correctness results are meaningful because they are stated using a denotational semantics that is adequate with respect to the standard operational semantics.
 Furthermore, to stress the applicability of our method, we show in \S\ref{sec:higher-order-primitives} that it extends to higher-order (primitive) operations, such as $\tMap$.